luangjokaj/wordpressify/README.md

 */
 ```

-**TAILWIND CSS**
+**CHERRY DESIGN SYSTEM**

-[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework packed with classes like `flex`, `pt-4`, `text-center` and `rotate-90` that can be composed to build any design, directly in your markup.
-Tailwind comes pre-installed with WordPressify.
+[Cherry](https://cherry.design/) is a minimal CSS framework that helps you organize your work from design to implementation.

 ## Sass
 WordPressify is super flexible.
 You can install Sass and use it as the main CSS preprocessor: